caio-ribeiro-pereira/gzipme/README.md

 Blog: <http://udgwebdev.com>

 ## TODO
-+ Decompress gzip files
++ Decompress a gzip file
-+ Compress directories and subdirectories
++ Compress full directories and subdirectories
 + Compress and Decompress in async function

-New ideas will be welcome here! :D
+And new ideas are welcome here!

 ## License